BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 For the rest of the weekend and ride review:

+{% picture Content/2021/BigSugarGravel/Pre-BigSugarGravel-1.jpg %}

 Monday morning I texted my buddy Wagner to tell him I was out, I would not be going to Bentonville for Big Sugar Gravel.
 I had spent a few days fighting a sinus infection (I am vaccinated and tested negative for covid, though I was pretty sure before the test that it was a usual for me sinus thing).
 I had only been on my bike once in October, and was simply not ready to try to ride 100 miles in North West Arkansas and South West Missouri.

 He let me stew on the message I sent him for a bit then suggested we could still do the 50 mile ride, the Little Sugar.
 By early afternoon that simple reply from him had flipped my mindset.
 We went out for a ride that afternoon and I was back in the game, though with an adjusted plan to ride 50 miles and still be back home in St. Louis Saturday night so I could go to my daughter's gymnastics competition on Sunday.

 Friday morning we left St. Louis County arriving in Bentonville shortly after 1pm.
 We went to the 8th Street Market to figure out where Outerbike was, and to grab some lunch before registration was supposed to open.
 At registration we were easily able to switch our entries from Big Sugar to Little Sugar, and I got a thank you from Treva for letting them know about a bridge that was out on the 100 mile route.

+{% picture Content/2021/BigSugarGravel/Pre-BigSugarGravel-2.jpg %}

-Side Note: So this trip was not my first to Bentonville, I had actually been down there for the first time one week prior, meeting with a potential customer about a software project.
+*Side Note:* So this trip was not my first to Bentonville, I had actually been down there for the first time one week prior, meeting with a potential customer about a software project.
 On my drive back, last Friday the 15th, I decided to cruise along some of the gravel roads to see what we were in for.
 I wasn't more than a mile off the highway when I came across a closed road, which I knew from looking at the Ride With GPS map was part of the route for Big Sugar.
 I drove down the closed road (don't try this at home kids) and came across a crew working feverishly on a bridge.
 Before I got home on Friday I reached out to the LifeTime crew to ask if they knew about the bridge.
 They reached out on Monday and made sure to get out and check it out.
 In their defense, they had recently covered the course, but the bridge was damaged sometime after that scouting run.

+{% picture Content/2021/BigSugarGravel/Pre-BigSugarGravel-4.jpg %}

 From there we walked around Outerbike.
 I must admit, the Dirty Kanza/Unbound Gravel expo puts all other expos at events to shame.
 I was kind of expecting outerbike to compete, but it simply wasn't that type of thing.
 It was most definitely there for the MTB crew, and while the Gravel folks were accepted, the focus was on mountain bikes and demos, primarily.
 That being said, we picked up a number of swag items, including waffles from both Untapped and Honeystinger.